 What is the right bike for me?

 With so many different types and styles of bicycle out there, you may not know what suits you best.
-This is a brief guide to help you choose the right time of bike for your style of riding.
+I personally like to have one of each but if that's not your jam, this is a brief guide to help you choose the right type of bike for your style of riding.

 Our road bikes are mean street machines, built for speed with slick skinny tires.
 They usually feature aluminum or carbon fiber frames to cut down on weight.
 The frames and parts on the bike are also designed to absorb some of the roughness of the tarmac – letting you ride faster and further.
 This is the ideal bike for weekend road riders, commuters or anyone looking to get fit.